duckISO/gooseISO/README.md

   <a href="https://github.com/he3als/gooseISO/tree/main/src/GooseModules">Hashes of binaries</a>
 </p>

+**⚠️ Warning:** Do not use gooseISO until the next version is released.

 My personal presets and scripts to modify Windows 11 with NTLite for performance and privacy.
 GooseISO is a fork of [AtlasOS](https://github.com/Atlas-OS/Atlas).
 It is focused on being a long term installation, with not a lot of items stripped (mostly UWP bloat is stripped), causing less issues in the future as you can re-enable what you have disabled.
 - Defender is not stripped, but it is disabled by default
   - You may want or need it in the future, it is a good anti-virus that integrates into Windows well (your brain is better though mostly)